IBM/python-sdk-core/Authentication.md

 to understand which authenticators are supported for that service.

 The python-sdk-core allows an authenticator to be specified in one of two ways:
-1. programmatically - the SDK user invokes the appropriate function(s) to create an instance of the desired authenticator and then passes the authenticator instance when constructing an instance of the service client.
+1. programmatically - the SDK user invokes the appropriate function(s) to create an instance of the desired authenticator and then passes the authenticator instance when constructing an instance of the service.
 2. configuration - the SDK user provides external configuration information (in the form of environment variables or a credentials file) to indicate the type of authenticator, along with the configuration of the necessary properties for that authenticator.
 The SDK user then invokes the configuration-based service client constructor method to construct an instance of the authenticator and service client that reflect the external configuration information.

 The sections below will provide detailed information for each authenticator which will include the following: